Maxim-Mazurok/SAX-TypeScript/README.md

 continue parsing.
 Otherwise, the parser will not continue while in an error state.

-## Members

-At all times, the parser object will have the following members:

-`line`, `column`, `position` - Indications of the position in the XML document where the parser currently is looking.

-`startTagPosition` - Indicates the position where the current tag starts.

-`closed` - Boolean indicating whether or not the parser can be written to.
-If it's `true`, then wait for the `ready` event to write again.

-`strict` - Boolean indicating whether or not the parser is a jerk.

-`opt` - Any options passed into the constructor.

-`tag` - The current tag being dealt with.

-And a bunch of other stuff that you probably shouldn't touch.

 ## Events

 All events emit with a single argument.
 To listen to an event, assign a